Risks Of Money Market Accounts

 Prevention Tips

 Review your bank’s terms and interest rates regularly to stay informed about policy changes.
 If current terms become unfavourable, compare other financial institutions to find better options.
-If a higher-yield account offers better terms and fits your monetary objectives, be ready to move money there.
+If a higher-yield account offers better terms and aligns with your financial objectives, be ready to transfer funds there.

 13. Reinvestment Risk